Cuyahoga Community College

 Monath draws from her years of experience as a chef and as the owner of a large banquet and catering facility to bring real-life knowledge and skill to the academic program.
 Her passion is helping students be successful in life and in business.

-William Scully, Lab Assistant
+William Scully, Facility Coordinator

 William ScullyDon't let his job title fool you.
 William Scully (Bill) is responsible for procuring ingredients and equipment for the Hospitality Management program, along with any other last-minute needs.
 His behind-the-scenes knowledge of suppliers, food markets and more keeps the program and daily classes on track.